Officials blame differing groups of ‘outsiders’ for violence

 Acting Homeland Security Secretary Chad Wolf was even more vague, declining to point to any particular ideology in his assessment.
 His agency has heard that “a number of different groups are involved in these whether it’s Antifa or it’s others, frankly,” he said.
 The groups appeared to be organized and using tactics that wouldn’t normally happen in peaceful protest, he said, though he didn’t elaborate.

-While the motives behind the violence was unclear, there was firmer evidence that some of the protesters were coming to the demonstrations from outside the urban centers that have been the epicenter of the demonstrations.
+While the motives behind the violence were unclear, there was firmer evidence that some of the protesters were coming to the demonstrations from outside the urban centers that have been the epicenter of the demonstrations.

 In New York City, federal officials were bringing charges against several suspects, including one of two sisters from upstate New York accused of throwing a Molotov cocktail through the back window of a police van in Brooklyn, a law enforcement official said.
 The initially peaceful demonstrations in New York City over Floyd’s death spiraled into chaos as night fell Friday.
-Protester confronted police officers, destroying police vehicles and setting fires.
+Protesters confronted police officers, destroying police vehicles and setting fires.

 In Detroit, 37 of the 60 people who were arrested in overnight protests did not live in the city — and many came from nearby suburbs, police Chief James Craig said Saturday.
 Although Detroit is about 80% black, many of those arrested were white.